fastrgv/hbox/README.md

-# hbox -- sokoban solver using Ada
+# hbox -- reverse sokoban solver using Ada

-alternate link:
+permalink:
 https://sourceforge.net/projects/hbox4/files/latest/download

 #### What's new:

+**ver 1.4.3 -- 19feb2026**

+* Replaced pri4 function approximating the number of immovable boxes with an exact tally of nonPullable boxes.
+* Reran benchmarks.
+Still 61 out of 90.
+* Made some minor clarifications in documents.

 **ver 1.4.2 -- 13dec2025**